Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2023.3.md

 <span style="font-size: 22px; ">Get Transfer List</span> *API Explorer > Transfers > Transfer Service*

-- Updated the API to return pending transfers, as well as, the future/recurring transfer that are currently returned for DDA, SDA and CDA accounts
+- Updated the API to return pending transfers and the future/recurring transfer that are currently returned for DDA, SDA and CDA accounts

 <!-- type: tab -->